Tamborine, Queensland: Heritage listings

+Education

+There are no schools in Tamborine.
+The nearest government primary schools are Yarrabilba State School in neighbouring Yarrabilba to the north-west, Cedar Creek State School in neighbouring Cedar Creek to the north-east, and Jimboomba State School in neighbouring Jimboomba to the west.
+The nearest government secondary school is Yarrabilba State Secondary College in Yarrabilba.

 Facilities

 Tamborine Rural Fire Station is at 2765-2771 Waterford Tamborine Road (27.8799°S 153.1281°E).

 Tamborine Catholic Cemetery is at 83-89 Plunkett Road (27.8523°S 153.1291°E).
 Cedar Creek Cemetery (sometimes called Plunkett Road Cemetery) is at 487 Plunkett Road (27.8425°S 153.1636°E).

 Amenities

 Tamborine Memorial Hall is a public hall at 2760 Waterford Tamborine Road (27.8770°S 153.1250°E).

 The Scenic Rim Regional Council operates a mobile library service which visits the corner or Waterford-Tamborine Road & Beenleigh-Beaudesert Road, opposite the Shell service station (27.8803°S 153.1295°E).

 There are a number of parks in the area, including: